As an employer, your duty and focus is to take action to minimize the risk of exposure and spread of the virus.

 - Contain the exposure.

 Take immediate steps to identify the extent of potential exposure in your facility.
-Any employee who has been in close contact with the worker in the past X days should also be sent home to self-isolate, monitoring themselves for signs of infection, for 14 days, or until the ill employee receives a negative COVID-19 test result.
+Fully vaccinated employees who have been in close contact with the worker should self-monitor for symptoms.
+Unvaccinated workers should self-isolate

 - Sterilize the workplace

 Ensure a proper infection control cleaning protocol is implemented to clean and sterilize the potentially contaminated work area(s).
 Follow these directions from the Centre for Disease Control.

 If you produce food products, report the incident immediately to the Canadian Food Inspection Agency.Inside your organization, remember that gossip and fear spread quickly.
 The best solution is to communicate clearly, quickly, and frequently, explaining the situation and the control measures you have put in place to keep employees safe.

 - Enhance the measures you already have in place to prevent the spread of infection

 - Cleaning: Consider increasing the frequency of routine cleaning.
 If you are cleaning and disinfecting frequently touched surfaces daily, increase to twice a day using the same products.